akutschi-archive/dokugo/exampleSite/content/documentation/dokugo/installation/index.md

 This guide will help you to install Hugo and DoKugo.
 You will be pointed to the documents to configure and create content for your site.
-Finally you create the static site and deploy it to your webhoster.
+Finally you have to choose how to create the static site and to deploy it to the service of your choice.

 ## Requirements